 It was Chocolate’s birthday that day.
-The night before, Steven Black and I had spent our study time sabotaging his desk, and Korean Amy invited herself to help.
+The surprise we had been preparing for him the night before was an office tradition.
+Steven Black and I took it upon ourselves to use our study time sabotaging his desk, and Korean Amy invited herself to help.
 We raided the printers for all the coloured paper, and then wrapped everything on his desk like a birthday present.
 His stapler, hole punch, folders, mouse, keyboard, every pen, every paperclip, even his chair.
 He was still laughing, hands on hips, staring at it all bewildered when I came around the corner.

 “You guys are fucking mental.”

 I grabbed the package off my desk, peeled the address label off the top.
 It was heavier than I expected.

 He took it from me, his eyebrows raised.
 Mouth ajar, just slightly.
 He found it heavier than expected as well.

 “Open it up.
 First one is mine, though.”

 He looked for his scissors, and Buck and I almost rolled on the floor at the sight of him searching his desk amongst the chaos, before he found them and unwrapped them.
 Then he cut the box open.
 I smiled as I watched him lift the top flaps.

 “No shit!”
 He dug his hands inside.